 You land in Rome after a long flight.
 You need euros — fast.
 There’s a currency exchange booth right outside baggage claim, open and convenient.
 You hand over $200 and walk away with €158.
-Feels fine until you check the mid-market rate later and realize you should have gotten €182.
-That booth just took €24 from you in about 45 seconds.
+Feels fine until you check the mid-market rate later on XE.com and realize you should have gotten €182.
+That booth just took €24 from you in about 45 seconds — a 13.2% markup you won’t see on the receipt.

 This happens to millions of travelers every year — not because they’re careless, but because no one explained the rules before they left.
-Managing money abroad isn’t complicated, but it does require a few specific decisions made before you board your flight.
+Managing money abroad doesn’t have to be stressful — just make these 3 quick decisions made before you board your flight.
 This guide walks you through exactly what those decisions are.

 The Real Cost of Getting This Wrong

 Most travelers underestimate how much money leaks through bad financial habits abroad.
-Between foreign transaction fees (typically 1–3% per purchase), ATM withdrawal fees ($3–$5 per transaction from your bank, plus 1–3% from the foreign bank), and currency exchange markups (often 5–12% above the real rate), a two-week international trip can cost you an extra $150–$300 without you ever noticing.
+Between foreign transaction fees (1–3% per purchase), ATM withdrawal fees ($3–$5 from your bank + 1–3% from the foreign bank), and currency exchange markups (5–12% above the mid-market rate — verify with Visa/Mastercard’s exchange rate calculator), a two-week international trip can cost you an extra $150–$300 without you ever noticing.

 The good news: most of this is avoidable with the right setup.